Beautiful Signs for a Better Planet

 Most Green Dot signs are made of a wood sign base and non-toxic additive manufacturing material for lettering, braille, and pictograms.
 We use real wood because it is strong, renewable, biodegradable, and stores carbon.
 Our ready-to-order ADA signs are made of aspen from the Upper Peninsula of Michigan (the UP).
 UP aspen has a white tone, facilitating visual contrast with a wide range of colors.

 Aspen is rhizomatic, meaning it grows like asparagus, sending shoots underground that then grow into trees.
 This network of shoots is called a colony.
 Aspen tree trunks do not grow as wide as many other species.
 You’ll notice that most of our boards are edge glued, meaning that more then one piece is glued together to make the board.
 This lets us get more usable wood from each tree.

 There are aspen colonies as much as 80,000 years old!
 By adding economic value to these amazing trees, we help preserve forestland and prevent it from being utilized for row crops or grazing.

 Green Dot signs are designed and made in Minnesota with U.S. produced inputs.

 Skilled craftspeople individually produce wood sign blanks, then our production experts 3D print sign content directly to blanks via a proprietary process.
-A plant based oil blend is applied to bring out beautiful, natural wood grain and protect to the sign.
+A plant-based oil blend is applied to bring out beautiful, natural wood grain and protect the sign.

 The traditional International Symbol of Access (ISA), or person in a wheelchair pictogram, was adopted in 1968 as the symbol of accessible elements and spaces in built environments.
 It is defined in ISO 7001.
 Many codes require use of this symbol, including the 1990 Americans with Disabilities Act (ADA).